Must do’s/next steps (after you've paid your enrollment deposit)

 Register for three courses prior to Orientation

-You must register for three (3) courses by Monday, June 8 to to ensure you have a productive session with an academic advisor at Orientation and are able to finalize your fall schedule.
+You must register for three (3) courses to to ensure you have a productive session with an academic advisor at Orientation and are able to finalize your fall schedule.
+Additional information about this process will be coming soon.

 Submit health forms

-New York state requires that students provide documentation of immunizations for both institutions.
+New York state requires that students submit information related to health and medical information to colleges and universities.
 To streamline this process, Binghamton University will serve as the primary repository of immunization records, but will provide copies of all submitted documents to SUNY Broome.
 As these documents may take time to locate and/or request from medical offices, we encourage you to begin this process now.
 If you have any questions, contact Decker Health Services Center at firstname.lastname@example.org or 607-777-2221.
 You will need your Binghamton University B-Number (student ID number).
 Students over 18 can request this service themselves without parent/guardian involvement.

 Students receive weekly notifications to their Binghamton email account if they are not in compliance.